mithi/highway-path-planning/README.md

 - Run it: `./path_planning.`

 - Open the aforementioned simulator
-- Choose the lowest resolution and graphics quality of fastes for best results
+- Choose the lowest resolution and graphics quality of fastest for best results
 - Click the path planning section
 - Watch your autonomous car go :)